martonpaulo/budget-control/README.md

 - **`npm run lint`** - Runs ESLint to lint the code and ensure code quality.
 - **`npm run server`** - Starts the JSON Server at `http://localhost:3333/`.

+## 📦 API Service

+The project uses a JSON Server to simulate a backend API service.
+The server runs on `http://localhost:3333/` and serves the transactions data.

+If you don't want to use the JSON Server, you can use the localStorage to store the transactions data.
+To do this, you can set the `VITE_USE_LOCAL_STORAGE` environment variable to `true` in the `.env` file.

 ## TODO List

 - [x] Set up project with Vite, React, and TypeScript